CodeOptimization/dataStructure/JavaRelated.md

         s = s.trim();
         //Returns the index within this string of the first occurrence of the specified character. s.indexOf("a");
-        //Returns the index within this string of the first occurrence of the specified character, starting the search
+        //Returns the index within this string of the first occurrence of the specified character, starting the
-        // at the specified index(include).
+        //search at the specified index(include).
         s.indexOf("a", 1);
         //Returns the index within this string of the last occurrence of the specified character. s.lastIndexOf("a");